felipe88alves/sortKeyHttpServer/README.md

 # sortKeyHttpServer

-> This project scrapes statistics for websites provided in json format.
-It then processes and returns the data in acordance with user-provided inputs.
+> This project scrapes statistics for websites provided in JSON format.
+It then processes and returns the data in accordance with user-provided inputs.

 ## Table of contents